 While the remote is definitely the most popular relaxation method, sometimes a Snooze Day means Caroline wants to bake something or Thomas wants to play Nintendo all day.
 And we let them.
 Because sometimes you just need to decompress and “empty your cup” as my MIL always says.

 Very popular question.
 These honestly happen as often as we feel our family needs them.
 Sometimes we pre-schedule a day in advance if we’ve got a lot going on and some days we decide last minute if we think one is needed.

 If we’re in a busy month with many weekends out of town or are overscheduled with activities, we will block the calendar a few weeks in advance for a Snooze Day.

 Or if it’s been an extra exhausting week and we notice the kids are really dragging, we’ll move some things around to accommodate a Snooze Day last minute.
 And if we don’t have a full day available for one reason or another, we also love a “Snooze Morning,” and will pull ourselves together for whatever afternoon plans we have after lunch.

 In addition to us being pretty busy, our kids have a late bell schedule which leaves little time during the school week for them to cool their engines.

 what age(s) does this work best for?

 This is totally up to YOU!
 While we more recently coined the phrase “Snooze Day,” we’ve been doing this for several years now.
-I’d say, if your kid(s) are at an age where you can leave them in a room alone to watch TV or play on their tablet, or craft or whatever they enjoy doing indoors, go for a Snooze Day!
+I’d say, if your kid(s) are at an age where you can leave them in a room alone to watch TV or play on their tablet, or craft, or whatever they enjoy doing indoors, go for it!

 Here’s to hoping you all have lots of relaxing Snooze Days ahead!